 Radiculopathy defines a range of symptoms caused by a pinching of a nerve root in the spinal column.
 The spinal cord runs through a canal in the center of the vertebrae.
 Nerve roots split from the cord and travel between the vertebrae and into various areas of the body.
 When these nerve roots become damaged or pinched, the symptoms are called radiculopathy.

 The pinched nerve can occur at different areas along the spine, including the cervical and lumbar areas.

-Cervical radiculopathy occurs due to sustained damage at the root of the spinal nerves in the neck.
-These nerve root injuries are commonly referred to as “pinched nerves” and cause pain and numbness in the neck that radiates down the shoulder and into the arm.
+Cervical radiculopathy occurs due to irritation of the spinal nerves in the neck.
+These nerve root injuries are commonly referred to as “pinched nerves,” and cause pain and numbness in the neck that radiates down the shoulder and into the arm.

 Lumbar radiculopathy, commonly known as sciatica, is pain in the lower extremities that radiates from the lumbar spine (lower back).
-Pain is caused by compression at the roots of the spinal nerves, and generally causes discomfort in the lower back, hips and thighs, and travels down the legs.
-Compression most often occurs when the jelly-like substance in the intravertebral discs puts pressure on the nerves, either by bulging out or by leaking out through a tear in the disc membrane.
+Pain is caused by compression at the roots of the spinal nerves, and generally causes discomfort in the lower back, hips, and thighs, and travels down the legs.
+Compression most often occurs when the cushioning material in the intervertebral discs puts pressure on the nerves, by either bulging out or extruding out through a tear in the disc membrane.

 When a nerve root is compressed, it becomes inflamed, which can cause several uncomfortable symptoms, including: